marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   In position-dependent code, a few targets also convert calls to functions that are marked to not use the PLT to use the GOT instead.

-.. index:: noreturn function attribute

-.. index:: functions that never return
+.. index:: noreturn function attribute, functions that never return

 .. gcc-attr:: noreturn